11 Microsoft Access Alternatives for 2025

 But, there’s also a steeper learning curve than SQL-based databases.

 At its core, Mongo is a document store database.
 This means that data entities are created as JSON objects.
-It also offers direct support for JDBC, Python, JavaScript, C#, Ruby, and many more coding languages.
+It also offers direct support for JDBC, alongside Python, JavaScript, C#, Ruby, and many more coding languages.

 Nowadays, countless businesses use Mongo for both their application’s front and back ends.

 However, it’s arguably not totally suitable for simpler use cases.
 We don’t get all of the same functionality as we would in an RDBMS for things like relationships.
-Less technical users might also struggle with simple tasks like data entry or CRUD operations.
+Less technical users might also struggle with relatively simple tasks like data entry or CRUD operations.

 Google Sheets